MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-integration.md

 application by clicking **Open** in the **Microsoft Dynamics 365** tab.
 Select the **Legal entity** and **Project** from the list.

 > [!NOTE]
-> If you're using Internet Explorer as your browser, you will need to click **Save** to manually open from the location that the file is downloaded to.
+> If you're using Internet Explorer as your browser, you need to click **Save** to manually open from the location that the file is downloaded to.
 Or, click **Save and open** to open the file in Microsoft Project Client.
 Do not rename the file name when saving.

 Before making any edits to the file using Microsoft Project Client, you need to check it out.
-Click **Check out** in the **Microsoft
+Select **Check out** in the **Microsoft
-Dynamics 365** tab.
-This will prevent other users from editing the work breakdown structure from within Finance at the same time.
+Dynamics 365** tab to prevent other users from editing the work breakdown structure from within Finance at the same time.
 To publish the work breakdown structure after completing any edits, click **Check in** on the **Microsoft Dynamics 365** tab.

-If a project team has already been added to the project in Finance, the resource list will be populated with the team members.
-If a project team has not yet been added to the project, you can select resources and build the team within Microsoft Project
+If a project team has already been added to the project in Finance, the resource list is populated with the team members.
+If a project team hasn't yet been added to the project, you can select resources and build the team within Microsoft Project
 Client by clicking the **Resources** button on the **Microsoft Dynamics 365** tab.

-The following data will be synced back to Finance as part of the check-in process:
+The following data is synced back to Finance as part of the check-in process:

 •	Task name